openwfm/wrf-sfire-docs/docs/TermsandConditions.md

 [OAC-2019089](https://www.nsf.gov/awardsearch/showAward?AWD_ID=2019089)."*

 ### Legal
-**You (the user) are responsible for ensuring compliance of the data restrictions as outlined below.
-Failure to adhere to these policies may result in account deactivation, and immediate deletion of any or all data.**
+**You (the user) are responsible for ensuring compliance to the data restrictions as outlined below.
+Failure to adhere to these restrictions may result in account deactivation, and immediate deletion of any or all data.**

 No export controlled technology or technical data related to the Export Administration Regulations (EAR) or the International Traffic in Arms  Regulations (ITAR) is permitted on University of Colorado Denver Research